succinctlabs/op-succinct/book/fault_proofs/challenger.md

 # Testing Configuration (Optional)
 MALICIOUS_CHALLENGE_PERCENTAGE=0.0    # Percentage of valid games to challenge for testing (0.0 = disabled)

+# L1 State Snapshot Configuration (Optional)
+SYNC_L1_CONFIRMATIONS=0               # L1 blocks behind latest used for pinned sync reads

 # Transaction Configuration (Optional)
 TX_CONFIRMATION_TIMEOUT=60            # L1 tx confirmation timeout in seconds (raise for congested L1s)
 ```

+Each synchronization cycle pins factory, game, parent, registry, and credit reads to one canonical
+L1 block at `latest - SYNC_L1_CONFIRMATIONS`.
+Deadline decisions continue to use the timestamp from
+the cycle's `latest` block.
+Before submitting a challenge, resolution, or credit claim, the
+challenger rechecks the relevant eligibility at a fresh canonical `latest` block and skips the
+transaction if that preflight is unavailable or stale.

+If the confirmed L1 height moves backwards relative to the highest snapshot accepted by the
+challenger, it fails closed and skips that cycle.
+The high-water mark is recorded before applying
+the snapshot, so a cancelled or partially failed sync cannot later admit an older snapshot.
+An
+unchanged confirmed height is still processed so unavailable validation and failed actions continue
+to retry.

 ## Running